juddisjudd/poe2-quest-tracker/README.md

 ---

-**Note**: This is a community tool and is not affiliated with or endorsed by Grinding Gear Games.
+This is a community tool and is not affiliated with or endorsed by Grinding Gear Games.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/ohitsjudd)